BIPO-AISG-SMU/demand-forecasting/docs/user/_sources/inference-endpoint.md

 ## How to Run Endpoint

 ### 1. Starting the Endpoint
 To run the Docker image containing the endpoint, execute the following command in the **root project directory**.
 This assumes that your model, data, and configurations are stored in specific directories on your host machine.
+Before running `run_inference_pipeline.sh`, please ensure `docker_registry` and `image_name` is filled.

 ```bash
 $ bash ./scripts/run_inference_pipeline.sh